-Children need to eat a variety of healthy foods each day to help them do their very best at school.
+Children are learning that healthy foods can have a positive effect on their health and growth.
 Here are answers to important questions you may have about your child's nutrition.

 How can our family eat healthy meals together when we are so busy?